 Savings.
 We all want lots of money in savings, but it is not so easy to actually save the money.
 In fact, it’s quite difficult.
 There is a reason why so many Americans are living paycheck to paycheck.
 I get it.
 I am a low earner myself, and I have been unemployed.
 I don’t have too much money saved, but I do try to make it a priority.
 I put my savings in my savings ladder- and I am slowly- excruciatingly slowly- working my way up the rungs.
 It takes time.
 A lot, a lot of time.
 Just saving $1,000 for an emergency fund took me a very long time with a lot of setbacks.3 Tips to Boost your Savings- but be warned!
 There are no shortcuts!
 Click To Tweet These are not quick or easy.
 In fact, there is no really quick and easy way to save money.
 It takes hard work and discipline.
 There are no short-cuts.
-Trust me, I have scoured the web to look for them and asked many, many people.
-Anyone who says that there is, is either lying to you or trying to sell something.
+Trust me, I have scoured the web to look for them and asked many, many people—anyone, who says that there is either lying to you or trying to sell something.

 That being said… what can you do to boost your savings and your savings rate?